lomorage/homepage/content/installation-pi.md

 ## Apt installation

-If you have the offical Raspbian image installed already, APT installation would be the quickest way to install.
+If you have the official Raspbian image installed already, APT installation would be the quickest way to install.

 ### 1. Add lomoware source